Firm Profile > NautaDutilh > Amsterdam, Netherlands

-The firm: NautaDutilh is an international law firm practising Dutch, Belgian, Luxembourg and Dutch-Caribbean law.
-The firm was founded in 1724 and is one of the largest in the Benelux region, with offices in Amsterdam, Rotterdam, Brussels and Luxembourg as well as in London and New York.
+Firm overview: NautaDutilh is an international law firm practising Dutch, Belgian, and Luxembourg and Dutch-Caribbean law.
+The firm was founded in 1724 and is one of the largest in the Benelux region, with offices in Amsterdam, Rotterdam, Brussels, Luxembourg as well as in London and New York.

-NautaDutilh places particular emphasis on combining expertise in those practice areas which are relevant to clients’ business with an understanding of the underlying industries, and their strategic and economic drivers.
-This approach defines NautaDutilh’s organisation with its dedicated teams for particular sectors, including financial institutions, real estate, investment funds, private equity, life sciences, healthcare and energy and utilities.
+NautaDutilh places particular emphasis on combining expertise in those practice areas which are relevant to its clients’ business with an understanding of the underlying industries, and their strategic and economic drivers.
+This approach defines NautaDutilh’s organisation with its dedicated teams for particular sectors, including financial institutions, real estate, private equity, life sciences, healthcare and energy and natural resources.
 These teams are all multidisciplinary, combining deep sector knowledge with the highest level of legal expertise.

 While its practice is anchored in the jurisdictions of Belgium, the Netherlands and Luxembourg, NautaDutilh works with a substantial number of clients involved in cross-border and multi-jurisdictional transactions and proceedings.
 The firm works on a non-exclusive basis with leading law firms throughout the world.

-Areas of practice: NautaDutilh is characterised by its significant banking and finance, corporate and M&A, and dispute resolution capabilities, strengthened by extensive other practice areas including competition, employment and pensions, insurance, taxation, real estate and infrastructure.
+Main areas of practice: NautaDutilh is characterised by its significant banking and finance, corporate and dispute resolution capabilities, strengthened by other extensive practice areas.

-Banking and finance: NautaDutilh fields the largest acquisition finance, structured finance and general bank lending team in the Benelux region, advising on complex, one-off financing arrangements as well as on mainstream financing arrangements, both on behalf of issuers and debtors.
-In addition, NautaDutilh advises on derivatives, financial services and regulatory matters to almost every major domestic or international bank, financial institution and regulatory body with interests in the Benelux region.
+Banking and finance: NautaDutilh fields the largest acquisition finance, structured finance and general bank lending team in the Netherlands, advising on complex, one-off financing arrangements as well as on mainstream financing arrangements.
+In addition, NautaDutilh advises on derivatives, financial services and regulatory matters to almost every major domestic or international bank, financial institution and regulatory body with interests in the Netherlands.

-Capital markets: the capital markets team advises on a range of equity offerings including IPOs, secondary offerings and rights issues.
+Capital markets: NautaDutilh enjoys an international reach through its offices in London and New York.
+Its capital markets team advises on a range of equity offerings including IPOs, secondary offerings and rights issues.
 Their debt capital markets expertise includes MTN and commercial paper programmes, notes issues, repackagings and the emerging markets segment of the Eurobond market.
 Securitisations are an additional focus area within NautaDutilh both for the domestic market and for pan-European transactions, with particular expertise in relation to RMBS and covered bond programmes.